ckeditor/ckeditor5/README.md

 ### Development

 CKEditor 5 is a modular, multi-package, multi-repository project.
-It consists of a several packages which create the editing framework, based on which the feature packages are implemented.
+It consists of several packages that create the editing framework, based on which the feature packages are implemented.

 The [ckeditor5](https://github.com/ckeditor/ckeditor5) repository is the place that centralizes the development of CKEditor 5.
 It bundles different packages into a single place, adding the necessary helper tools for the development workflow, like the builder and the test runner.
 [Basic information on how to set up the development environment](https://docs.ckeditor.com/ckeditor5/latest/framework/guides/contributing/development-environment.html) can be found in the documentation.

 ### Reporting issues and feature requests

-Each repository independently handles its issues.
-However, it's recommended to report issues in [this repository](https://github.com/ckeditor/ckeditor5/issues) unless you know to which specific repository the issue belongs.
+Each repository handles its issues independently.
+However, it is recommended to report issues in [this repository](https://github.com/ckeditor/ckeditor5/issues) unless you know to which specific repository the issue belongs.

-Read more in the [Support](https://docs.ckeditor.com/ckeditor5/latest/framework/guides/support/getting-support.html) page.
+Read more on the [Support](https://docs.ckeditor.com/ckeditor5/latest/framework/guides/support/getting-support.html) page.

 ## Releases

-The latest five releases:
+The five latest releases:

+* [Beta release of CKEditor 5 v1.0.0](https://ckeditor.com/blog/CKEditor-5-v1.0.0-beta-released/) (<time datetime="2018-04-10T12:12:00Z"><i>Apr 10, 2018</i></time>)
 * [Second alpha release of CKEditor 5 v1.0.0](https://ckeditor.com/blog/Second-alpha-release-of-CKEditor-5-v1.0.0/) (<time datetime="2017-11-14T12:52:18Z"><i>Nov 14, 2017</i></time>)
 * [First alpha release of CKEditor 5 v1.0.0](https://ckeditor.com/blog/First-alpha-release-of-CKEditor-5-v1.0.0/) (<time datetime="2017-10-03T13:09:29Z"><i>Oct 3, 2017</i></time>)
 * [11th developer preview of CKEditor 5](https://ckeditor.com/blog/11th-developer-preview-of-CKEditor-5-available/) (<time datetime="2017-09-03T19:35:48Z"><i>Sep 3, 2017</i></time>)